 What Should You Avoid With Lubes?

-Products like petroleum jelly, baby oil, and mineral oil can cause inflammation, irritation, and infections.
+Products like petroleum jelly, baby oil, and mineral oil can cause inflammation, irritation, and infections (more on this later).

 - Chlorhexidine gluconate